The Equity Enhancement Fund (EEF) supports community-based initiatives that enhance equity, diversity, and inclusion at UBC.

-- Successful recipients are required to submit a report, including financial accounting, and any communication materials, to the Associate Vice President, Equity and Inclusion upon completion of the project.
-The Equity and Inclusion Office will provide a template for this purpose.
+- Successful recipients are required to submit a report, including financial accounting, to the Associate Vice President, Equity & Inclusion upon completion of the project.
+The Equity & Inclusion Office will provide a template for this purpose.

 - Funds must be spent within one year of receiving funding.
 Any unused funds must be reported and returned.

-- The fund recipients are responsible for planning and implementation related to your project, and covering any cost overruns.
+- The fund recipients are responsible for planning and implementation related to the project, and covering any cost overruns.

 - NOTE: The person making the endorsement assumes responsibility for monitoring the project and ensuring a final report is submitted.

-A sub-committee of the Vice President Strategic Implementation Committee with representatives from the Okanagan and Vancouver reviews and evaluates all applications.
+A sub-committee of the Vice Presidents’ Strategic Implementation Committee on Equity & Diversity (VPSICED) reviews and evaluates all applications.
+Separate committees are formed for the Vancouver and Okanagan campuses.
 Their evaluation is based on the following criteria:

 - Strategic Value

-How well does this initiative align with the University’s Equity and Inclusion mandate and commitments as outlined in UBC's strategic plan.
+How well does this initiative align with the University’s equity & inclusion mandate and commitments as outlined in UBC’s strategic plan.

 - Enhances Equity, Diversity and Inclusion